KyleFranciz/Doc-AI-Desktop/README.md

 ## Summary

-Doc V2 is a hybrid desktop/web assistant that will let users upload documents, ask AI-guided questions, and manage chats using a vector retrieval pipeline.
+DocAI is a hybrid desktop/web assistant that will let users upload documents, ask AI-guided questions, and manage chats using a vector retrieval pipeline.
 While the product is still under construction, every commit showcases the decisions I've made around tooling, modular architecture, and how the stack that I chose will perform after packaging everything.

 ## Technical Choices